Call for Training Projects for 2024 and Educational Leave (CPP)

 Department: MOMA – Montpellier Management

-Summary: A dashboard is a document summarizing information that allows decision-makers to monitor and manage a complex project or organization.
-It is a management tool usable by managers in all organizations.
-Creating a dashboard follows an iterative process.
-A person (usually the management controller) proposes a dashboard.
-This is submitted to the manager (decision-maker) who requests modifications and improvements.
+Summary: A dashboard is a document that synthesizes information, enabling decision-makers to monitor and manage a project or a complex organization.
+It is a management tool that can be used by executives in all types of organizations.
+The creation of a dashboard follows an iterative process.
+An individual (usually the management controller) proposes a dashboard.
+This is submitted to the manager (decision-maker), who requests changes and improvements.
 A second version (V2) is proposed and then discussed.
-A V3 is then developed, and so on.
-This iterative improvement process is difficult to replicate in a traditional exercise.
-Therefore, we wish to apply peer review to the dashboard creation and improvement process: (1) proposal of a version 1, (2) constructive feedback for document improvement (via peer review), and (3) refinement of V2 based on the feedback received.
+This is followed by a V3, and so on.
+This iterative improvement process is difficult to replicate within the framework of a traditional exercise.
+Therefore, we wish to apply peer review to the process of creating and improving the dashboard: (1) proposal of a Version 1, (2) constructive feedback to improve the document (via peer review), and (3) refinement of Version 2 based on the feedback received.

 Project leaders: SERAN Thuy & CHAPPERT Hervé